Harriethw/home-phone/notes/how_to.md

 1. The Destination option will point the caller to any feature you want (e.g announcement/IVR) you wish.
 Can be a standard Annoucnement for now if you haven't yet set anything up.
 1. Submit the form and click Apply Config

+Once this is done, you should be able to call your telephone number and be directed to whatever Inbound destination you chose.

 ### Customise your FreePBX

 #### Adding recordings

+##### UI
+Under the 'Admin' tab, the  'System Recordings' feature is where all of your custom recordings will live.
+Before you setup any announcements or other apps, record your audio and load them here.

+* I've found `.wav` files easiest to work with
+* Save time by saving them as MONO,16bits at 8KHz, on your computer before uploading

+##### CLI

+System recordings are saved at the path `/var/lib/asterisk/sounds/en/custom/` so if you ever need to copy them or move them after adding you can.

+If you think you've saved the audio in correct format already, you could copy them from your local computer to that folder via the terminal.
+But I'm not always confident I've saved the audio correctly so I prefer to go via UI.

 #### Setting up voicemail